ArduPilot/ardupilot_wiki/common/source/docs/common-serial-options.rst

 |Serial 7         | USER port, disabled                |
 +-----------------+------------------------------------+

-Often cased flight controllers will have the designation "TELEM1", "GPS", etc. marked on the case, otherwise, the flight controller :ref:`description page<common-autopilots>`  should provide the mapping to SERIALx Port
+Often cased autopilots will have the designation "TELEM1", "GPS", etc. marked on the case, otherwise, the autopilot :ref:`description page<common-autopilots>`  should provide the mapping to SERIALx Port

 SERIALx_PROTOCOL
 ================